Investment trusts

 An investment trust is a pooled investment vehicle in the form of a listed UK tax resident public limited company.
 Despite its name, therefore, in legal terms an investment trust is a company and not a trust.

-Investment trusts share many characteristics with collective investment schemes, however investment trusts are closed-ended fund vehicles and therefore do not constitute collective investment schemes.
-Investment trusts do qualify as alternative investment funds for regulatory purposes.
+Investment trusts share many characteristics with collective investment schemes.
+However, as investment trusts are closed-ended fund vehicles (because they have a fixed capital structure) they do not constitute collective investment schemes.
+Investment trusts are not authorised by the Financial Conduct Authority.
+They do however have to comply with UK Listing Rules and UK company law.
+Investment trusts qualify as alternative investment funds for regulatory purposes.

-As a UK tax resident company, an investment trust is within the charge to UK corporation tax.
-However, where it has been approved by HMRC for a given accounting period it benefits from an exemption from UK corporation tax on chargeable gains.
-In addition, approved investment trusts are exempt from tax on certain profits or losses of a capital nature that would otherwise be taxed as income under the loan relationships or derivative contracts regimes.
+As UK tax resident companies, investment trusts are within the charge to UK corporation tax.
+However, where a fund has been approved by HMRC as an investment trust for a given accounting period it will benefit from an exemption from UK corporation tax on chargeable gains.
+In addition, approved investment trusts are exempt from tax on certain profits or losses of a capital nature that would otherwise be taxed

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.